silverstripe/silverstripe-framework/docs/en/tutorials/3-forms.md

 In our function we create a new *BrowserPollSubmission* object.
 Since the name of our form fields and the name of the database fields are the same we can save the form directly into the data object.

-We call the 'write' method to write our data to the database, and 'Director::redirectBack()' will redirect the user back to the home page.
+We call the 'write' method to write our data to the database, and 'redirectBack()' will redirect the user back to the home page.